rtmigo/tabular_dart/README.md

 Winter | 12 | December  |   31 |   258
 ```

-Please be aware that extra delimiters can make the table not conform to the
+Please be aware that dividers can make the table not conform to the
 Markdown standard.

 ## Switch border style